thlorenz/FSharpSpec/README.markdown

             it (sprintf "adding '%s' returns %d" num r) (sut.Add num) should.equal r)
 </pre>
 ###Multiple assertions without the price
-In case you wondered if all specifications get evaluated, even if one of them fails ...
+In case you were wondering if all specifications get evaluated, even if one of them fails ...

 Each *'it'* is wrapped and executed independently from all other *'it's*, and therefore if one fails, **all the others still are evaluated**.

 No catch? - well, non-spec related errors (like null references) can make it impossible to create the spec list in the first place, but even that case can be dealt with.

 ###BDD oriented output
 The FSharp spec runner takes context inheritance into account to produce a tree-like output that visualizes this information.
-This makes it much easier to see under which circumstances specifications are failing and provides more documentation of our code.
+This makes it much easier to see under which circumstances specifications are failing and provides better documentation of our code.

 An example:
 <pre>